Hadokane/CCI_PP4_Radicool_Store/README.md

 They allow fonts, buttons and elements to remain readable and legible at any size.

-They conform to and meet most user expectations, not giving them a reason to dislike the websites overall design or feel dissuaded from making a purchase.
+They conform to and meet most user expectations, not giving them a reason to dislike the website's overall design or feel dissuaded from making a purchase.

-It keeps the overall presentation inviting while allowing the accent green to take center stage across the website's elements.
+It keeps the overall presentation inviting while allowing the accent green to take centre stage across the website's elements.

 [Back to top ↑](#radicool)